Agent skill for scout-explorer - invoke with $agent-scout-explorer

 Specificity | The description provides no concrete actions whatsoever.
 'Agent skill for scout-explorer' is entirely vague and abstract, giving no indication of what the skill actually does. | 1 / 3 |

 Completeness | Neither 'what does this do' nor 'when should Claude use it' is answered.
-The description only states it's an 'agent skill' and how to invoke it, with no explanation of purpose or trigger conditions. | 1 / 3 |
+The description only states it's an agent skill and how to invoke it, with no explanation of purpose or trigger conditions. | 1 / 3 |

 Trigger Term Quality | There are no natural keywords a user would say. 'scout-explorer' is an internal tool name, not a term users would naturally use in requests.
-The invocation syntax '$agent-scout-explorer' is technical jargon. | 1 / 3 |
+The only actionable content is the invocation command. | 1 / 3 |

-Distinctiveness Conflict Risk | The description is so generic ('agent skill') that it provides no distinguishing characteristics.
-Without knowing what it does, it could conflict with any other skill, and Claude would have no basis for selecting it appropriately. | 1 / 3 |
+Distinctiveness Conflict Risk | The description is so generic that it provides no distinguishing characteristics.
+'Agent skill' could apply to virtually any skill, and 'scout-explorer' is meaningless without context about what domain or actions it covers. | 1 / 3 |

 Total | 4 / 12 Passed |